NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Results

 \subsubsection{LAD Dataset}

-\paragraph{Performance over six metrics} We apply the quantitative evaluations on the LAD test dataset same to Section~\ref{metrics_eval_rca} on RCA and the results are illustrated in Table~\ref{lad_numerical}.
+\paragraph{Performance over Six Metrics} We perform the quantitative evaluations on the LAD test dataset the same as for the RCA data, as described in Section~\ref{analysis_rca}.
+The results are presented in Table~\ref{lad_numerical}.

-In terms of all three binarisation thresholds and considering our NeCA model only, a threshold of $0.5$ produces the best results among the metrics \emph{clDice}, \emph{CD$_{\ell_2}$} and \emph{reMSE}, while the threshold of $0.4$ gives the best results with regards to the rest three metrics, i.e., \emph{Dice}, \emph{IoU} and \emph{reError}.
-In respect of NeCA (90$\degree$), a threshold of $0.5$ provides the best performance in three metrics, i.e., \emph{Dice}, \emph{IoU} and \emph{reMSE}.
-The threshold of $0.6$ shows the best results in terms of \emph{clDice} and \emph{CD$_{\ell_2}$}, while the threshold of $0.4$ performs the best on \emph{reError}.
-Looking at 3D U-Net model, the threshold of $0.4$ demonstrates the best performance among all six metrics.

-\paragraph{Statistical analysis over six metrics} We present the box plots in Fig.~\ref{boxplot_lad} of the evaluation results in terms of all six metrics between our NeCA model and 3D U-Net model at a binarisation threshold of $0.5$ on the LAD test dataset.
-We can find that there are lots of outliers in terms of \emph{CD$_{\ell_2}$} for 3D U-Net model and some of these outliers are deviated significantly from the 75 percentile.
+In Table~\ref{lad_numerical}, in contrast to the 3D U-Net model, our NeCA model shows improvements of 13.04\%, 22.34\%, 22.41\%, 24.24\%, and 29.87\% in terms of \emph{Dice}, \emph{IoU}, \emph{reError}, \emph{CD$_{\ell_2}$}, and \emph{reMSE}, respectively.
+The 3D U-Net model is 9.57\% better than our NeCA model with respect to \emph{clDice}.
+Our NeCA model with two orthogonal projections as input maintains the best performance among all six metrics compared to both our NeCA model with clinical-angle projections and the 3D U-Net model.
+Furthermore, our NeCA model with two orthogonal projections as input has the smallest standard deviations among all six metrics compared to both the 3D U-Net model and NeCA with clinical-angle projections.

-We use the statistical significance testing ASO test same to Section~\ref{aso_rca_section} for the LAD test dataset where we choose a significance level $\alpha = 0.05$ and $\tau = 0.2$.
-The confidence scores in terms of all six metrics between our NeCA model and 3D U-Net model using the ASO testing under the binarisation threshold of $0.5$ on the LAD test dataset is demonstrated in Table~\ref{aso_lad}.
+\paragraph{Statistical Analysis} For the statistical significance analysis on the LAD test dataset, we use the ASO test, as described in Section~\ref{analysis_rca}, where we choose a significance level of $\alpha = 0.05$ and $\tau = 0.2$.
+The confidence scores in terms of all six metrics between our NeCA model and the 3D U-Net model are presented in Table~\ref{aso_lad}.